Our expert senior leadership team are always setting new standards. Guiding students to grow and prosper.

 I joined Holy Trinity in the year 2000 as Head of PE.
 After nine years in this post, I took on the role of Head of York House, which I fulfilled for a further three years, before joining the Senior Leadership Team as Head of the Sixth Form.

 In my current role, I am Director of Inclusion within the school, whilst working closely with the Pastoral Leadership Team.
-On a daily basis, I can be found in Reflection.
+On a daily basis, I can be found in the Learning Hub.

 I love all sports and spend most of my time watching my two sons play sport as well as looking after the school dog Teddy.